JordanMartinez/purescript-cookbook/CONTRIBUTING.md

       ```
       ./scripts/newRecipe.sh MyNewRecipe recipes/HelloLog
       ```
-    - **Tip:** Note the `make` commands listed after running this script.
-These will be helpful when developing your recipe.
+    - **Tip:** The `make` commands printed after running this script will be helpful when developing your recipe.
+Make a copy of these for reference.
     - **Tip:** If you made a typo, or decide you want to rename your recipe, you can simply re-run this script to create a new recipe from your misspelled one with the correction, then delete the misspelled recipe:
       ```
       ./scripts/newRecipe.sh MyNewRecipeOops HelloLog

       # *** Do lots of development work in the misspelled recipe ***

+      # Fix the typo
       ./scripts/newRecipe.sh MyNewRecipe MyNewRecipeOops
       rm -r recipes/MyNewRecipeOops
       ```